Mohit1singh3/Data-Analysis-Dashboard-excel/README.md

 I developed a comprehensive project in Excel, creating multiple dashboards and tables to analyze the data.
 This process involved several stages, including data processing, data cleaning, and data visualization.
 Project on Road Accident Dashboard

-Your Excel dashboard on road accidents is a stellar example of data storytelling and analytical depth.
-Here's a full breakdown of the insights, skills demonstrated, and some impressive commentary to showcase your work professionally:

 ---